Polish–Lithuanian Commonwealth: Golden Liberty

 The political doctrine of the Commonwealth was our state is a republic under the presidency of the King.
 Chancellor Jan Zamoyski summed up this doctrine when he said that Rex regnat et non-gubernat ("The King reigns but [lit. 'and'] does not govern").
 The Commonwealth had a parliament, the Sejm, as well as a Senat and an elected king (Pic.
 1).
 The king was obliged to respect citizens' rights specified in King Henry's Articles as well as in pacta conventa, negotiated at the time of his election.
+The jointly elected Polish–Lithuanian monarchs acts were void in the Grand Duchy of Lithuania without their confirmation with the Great Seal of Lithuania possessed by the Grand Chancellor of Lithuania or the Minor Seal of Lithuania possessed by the Vice-Chancellor of Lithuania, while the resolutions of the Sejm of the Polish–Lithuanian Commonwealth had to be confirmed with the Great Seal of Lithuania.

 The monarch's power was limited in favour of a sizable noble class.
 Each new king had to pledge to uphold the Henrician Articles, which were the basis of Poland's political system (and included near-unprecedented guarantees of religious tolerance).
 Over time, the Henrician Articles were merged with the pacta conventa, specific pledges agreed to by the king-elect.
 From that point onwards, the king was effectively a partner with the noble class and was constantly supervised by a group of senators.
 The Sejm could veto the king on important matters, including legislation (the adoption of new laws), foreign affairs, declaration of war, and taxation (changes of existing taxes or the levying of new ones).

 The foundation of the Commonwealth's political system, the "Golden Liberty" (Aurea Libertas or Złota Wolność, a term used from 1573 on), included: